Getting my period was one of the most traumatic experiences of my life.

 Start talking about her period early

 She’s in the 5th grade now, and it’s even more important to have these conversations and to make sure she’s ready when her cycle begins.

 Things have changed a bit since I first started my cycle.

 Thanks to innovations like period panties and menstrual cups, girls don’t have the same concerns about messing up their clothes, or having to change their schedules because of period issues like we did.

-I’m glad about that!
 I don’t want my daughter to go through what I went through with the discomfort and embarrassment.

 Even though I’ve gone through the whole first period experience, it’s been a long time.

 Educate her about her period.

 I started purchasing books for her and talking freely about the changes she could expect when she was just a little girl.

 Now that she’s older and her body is transforming, she’s more excited than scared.

-Talk to her about her period.
+Talk to her about her Body

 Don’t just rely on books to teach your girl about her period.
 You’ll also want to talk to her about it.

 Give her space to ask questions, and be honest and transparent when you let her know what to expect.

-The journal I wrote, Just Us Girls: A Shared Journal For Moms and Daughters, and it has tons of prompts, but also free space for her to share what she’s feeling about the changes she’s going through.
+The journal I wrote, Just Us Girls: A Shared Journal For Moms and Daughters, has tons of prompts, but also free space for her to share what she’s feeling about the changes she’s going through.

-Prepare a period kit.
+Make a period kit

 Not having pads and other supplies when my period starts is a nightmare even for me as an adult.

 Once your daughter starts showing signs of puberty, it’s a good idea to put a period kit together.

 I’d suggest having one in your kit so you can teach her how to use it if she’s interested in a less-mess, eco-friendly option.

 - Period panties (You can get sets for as low as $17 on Amazon)